 2. What freedoms, if any, should Americans be willing to trade in the name of intelligence gathering?

-3. If/When the act is in place (including it's standing since 2001) should it's provisions be limited by time (called 'sunsets'), for example, should it's powers be considered a necessary requirement for 12, 24, or 36 months following an attack on American soil-- with the ability to reinstate the act following new attacks? ---this is how the act was originally designed and each time a sunset was reached, it's measures were extended or made 'permanent.'
+3. If/When the act is in place (including it's standing since 2001) should it's provisions be limited by time (called 'sunsets'), for example, should it's powers be considered a necessary requirement for 12, 24, or 36 months following an attack on American soil-- with the ability to reinstate the act following new attacks? ---this is how the act was originally designed and each time a sunset was reached, it's measures were extended or made 'permanent.'4.
+What results have we actually achieved thru the Patriot Act?
+(Realistically and maybe necessarily, we will never have an accurate answer to this question, it's more rhetorical in nature.)

 5. Is loss of dues process a worthwhile trade for gathering intelligence here in the US even if that intelligence stops an attack? --since activity related to use of the Patriot Act is usually protected information, for reasons of National Security, when an error is made under the act (a person under surveillance, detained, or resources seized in error), is recompense ever made to those affected?